kieranroneill/KRToastr/README.md

 KRToastr
 ========

-A lightweight view that allows a customisable toast-like message to appear.
+A lightweight view that displays a customisable toast-like message for iOS.

 ## Installation